vuejs/docs/src/api/options-data.md

 - **Details:**

   An object where keys are expressions to watch and values are the corresponding callbacks.
 The value can also be a string of a method name, or an Object that contains additional options.
 The component instance will call `$watch()` for each entry in the object at instantiation.
+See [$watch](instance-methods.html#watch) for more information about the `deep`, `immediate` and `flush` options.

 - **Example:**